Dr Brianna Wyatt

 Brianna is currently working on forthcoming publications relating to her PhD, as well as other publications within her research interests.
 Her research interests include:

-Brianna is currently exploring the emergent and global trend of converting defunct penal institutions into places of accommodation.
-The aim of the study is to critically explore the influences on the planning and design of defunct penal institutions into place of accommodation; identifying the relationships between the influences on the plans and develop an understanding of their impact on the design of the accommodation experience; and reviewing the influences underpinning the on-going design management of the accommodation experience.
+Brianna is currently writing on the emergent and global trend of converting decommissioned penal buildings into tourist accommodation.
+The study seeks to critically explore the adaptive reuse of penal buildings for tourist accommodation; identify the relationships between the influences on the plans and develop an understanding of their impact on the design of the accommodation experience; and review the uses and management of contested heritage throughout this process.

 Research impact